yutanicorp/powermolecli/README.md

 a host without making a direct connection (ie. via one or more intermediate hosts), which would undoubtedly compromise your privacy.
 This solution can only work when you or your peers own one or more hosts as this program communicates with SSH servers.
 This program can be viewed as a multi-versatile wrapper around SSH with the ProxyJump directive enabled.
+Powermole creates automatically a ssh/scp configuration file to enable key-based authentication with the intermediate hosts.

 ## Demo